PaulaRuizB/rt_gait_edge/README.md

 Several commands can be used to run inferences on the Performance Analyze container.
 Please have a look at the NVIDIA Triton performance Analyzer manual.

-The script *performance_sweeping.sh*, using performace analyzer, executes several configurations and calculates the performance.
+The script *performance_sweeping.sh*, using performance analyzer, executes several configurations and calculates the performance.

 ## Energy consumption